(Revised and updated from an earlier version.)

 Sleep is complicated and is driven by two mechanisms: sleep pressure and the circadian rhythm (read more about that here).
 When these two drives are in synch, your child will be rested throughout the day and will have a nightly sleep pattern that is consistent with what we describe on our age-by-stage sleep chart.
 When these two sleep drives aren’t in synch, problems ensue.

 The build up of sleep pressure is intuitive: the longer you stay awake, the sleepier you become.
-The neurotransmitter adenosine builds up in your brain every minute that you stay awake (caffeine blocks adenosine, which is what makes you feel awake when you drink it).
+The neuromodulator adenosine builds up in your brain every minute that you stay awake (caffeine blocks adenosine, which is why you feel awake when you drink it).
 In young children, sleep pressure is the dominant force behind naps.
 Whatever age your child is, there is a limit to the number of continuous hours he or she can be awake (see our nap 101 series for more information on this).
 If your baby is a newborn, then he or she can probably only stay awake for 1-2 hours at a time.
 If your baby is 6 months old, then he or she may be able to tolerate 2-4 hours awake at a time, depending on the time of day.
 If your baby is 18 months old, then he or she can probably stay awake for 5-6 hours at a time during the day.
 When your baby goes beyond these limits of wakefulness, he or she will experience acute sleep deprivation.
 This means that he or she will be beyond her comfortable limit of sleep pressure, and thus likely harder to settle when you do put her down for a nap or bedtime.